TheBestTvarynka/tbt/content/posts/grafily-0.3.0...0.3.6/index.md

 - [fix: start up menu: show the menu even when the index is empty](https://github.com/TheBestTvarynka/grafily/pull/29).

-Previously, when the user did not have any persons in the vault, the plugin failed to show the start-up menu.
+Previously, when the user had no people in the vault, the plugin failed to display the start-up menu.
 It is not incorrect, but rather confusing.

 - [fix(ui): do not render marriage node button if marriage has no children](https://github.com/TheBestTvarynka/grafily/pull/39).